Comic-Con-Museum/fan-forge-backend/README.md

 However, if you update the source code in any way, you must install again to see your changes.

+## API documentation

+API documentation is available in API_DOCS.md.

 ## Contributing

 If you're interested in helping with this project, there are three big ways